sqlitebrowser/sqlitebrowser/README.md

 support issues.

-In September 2014, the project was renamed to "DB Browser for SQLite", to +avoid confusion with an existing application called "Database Browser".
+In September 2014, the project was renamed to "DB Browser for SQLite", to avoid confusion with an existing application called "Database Browser".

 ## License